kristinakoneva/infinum-academy-shows-app-kristinakoneva/README.md

 <img src="README_images/register_screen_with_input.png" width="30%" height="30%"/>
 </p>
 If the user clicks the Register button on the Login screen, this is the screen they will be taken to. <br /><br />
-The first image shows how the Register screen looks before the user has inputted any data and the second image shows after the user has inserted correctly formatted information in all of the text input fields. <br /><br />
+The first image shows how the Register screen looks before the user has inputted any data and the second image shows how it looks after the user has inserted correctly formatted information in all of the text input fields. <br /><br />
 In order to register, the user must enter a proper email, a password with at least 6 characters and repeat that password.
 If the user has inputted the data in the correct format, the Register button is enabled, otherwise, an error message is displayed, the Register button